 Are Pets Allowed in Queen’s Gardens?

-Yes, pets are allowed in the gardens, but you must follow pet policies and garden etiquette.
-Keep your pets on a lead, clean up after them, and ensure they don't disturb others enjoying the space.
+Yes, pets are permitted in Queen’s Gardens, but you must adhere to pet policies.
+Keep them on a lead, clean up after them, and respect others in Nelson.

 Can I Host an Event Other Than Weddings in the Gardens?